Mertozturkk/btcwozm1/README.md

 --- | --- | ---
 *BeautifulSoup* | `pip install beautifulsoup4` | **4.10.0**
 *Requests* | `pip install requests` | **2.26.0**

+You can install the necessary versions with the code

+        pip install -r requirements.txt

 ---
 ## How to install and run